-Prove that (4.147) and (4.148) are equivalent.
+Prove results (4.147) and (4.148), and show that they are equivalent.

-The following figure shows the conditional distribution of $Y|\{X=x_0\}$ of a random vector (X,Y) with a bivariate normal distribution:
+The following figure41 shows the conditional distribution of $Y|\{X=x_0\}$ of a random vector (X,Y) with a bivariate normal distribution:

 The inverse Mills ratio is the ratio of the probability density function over the cumulative distribution function of a distribution and corresponds to a specific conditional expectation, as stated below.